ermiasgelaye/Python-challenge/README.md

  ## PyPoll

  In this challenge, a python script created to modernize a vote-counting process of a small rural town.
-These script used [election data](PyPoll/Resources/).
-The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
+This script used [election dataset](PyPoll/Resources/), and it is composed of three columns: `Voter ID`, `County`, and `Candidate`.

  ![PyPoll](Images/pypoll1.gif)